 The second step in defining a property package using the Generic Property Package Framework is to define the phases of interest in the system.
 Due to the equation-oriented nature of the IDAES modeling framework, it is necessary to define any phases the user believes may be important a priori as it is not possible to determine what phases should be included on-the-fly.
-Phases are defined using IDAES Phase objects<user_guide/components/property_package/phase:Phase Objects, and are automatically constructed using the phases configuration argument from the GenericParameterBlock.
+Phases are defined using IDAES Phase objects<a href="mailto:rectail continuous constructed using the phases configuration argument from the Generic Parameter Block."
+The second continuous constructed using the phases configuration argument from the Generic Parameter Block.